Materials-Consortia/OPTIMADE/optimade.rst

     The defined property is a float that MUST be less than or equal to this number.

   - :field:`exclusiveMaximum`: Float.
-    The defined property is a float that MUST be strictly less than this number; it cannot equal the number.
+    The defined property is a float that MUST be strictly less than this number; it cannot be equal to the number.

   - :field:`minimum`: Float.
     The defined property is a float that MUST be greater than or equal to this number.

   - :field:`exclusiveMinimum`: Float.
-    The defined property is a float that MUST be strictly greater than this number; it cannot equal the number.
+    The defined property is a float that MUST be strictly greater than this number; it cannot be equal to the number.

 - :val:`"string"`: